aau-claaudia/documentation/docs/guides/application_guides/matlab/matlab.md

 # Matlab

-There are two ways in which you can work with Matlab on Strato instances.

-1. **Run with graphical user interface (GUI):** Here the application runs on your Strato instance, but its graphics are rendered on your local computer.
-This is useful for interactive development, ie. workflows where you will need to test and modify your code continuously.
-Make sure to prepare your local computer accordingly, by following our section on [Graphical User Interfaces]("../gui/gui.md").
-2. **Run the application in headless mode:** By default Strato instances do not come with any graphical user interfaces, but are operated in headless mode.
-In cases where you simply need to execute a prewritten script, this approach might be preferable.
+In the following we will be guiding you throught the process of installing Matlab on a Strato Instance.

-**Bonus tip:** Matlab is also available on [DeiC Interactive HPC]("https://cloud.sdu.dk/") (UCloud) which ships with a GUI out of the box.
-Read more about this possibility in [the official platform documentation]("https://docs.cloud.sdu.dk/Apps/matlab.html#connect-to-a-network-license").
+Matlab is also available on [DeiC Interactive HPC]("https://cloud.sdu.dk/") (also known as UCloud).
+This requires no setup and ships with a GUI out of the box.
+Read more about this possibility in [the official platform documentation]("https://docs.cloud.sdu.dk/Apps/matlab.html").

 ##  Installing Matlab

 Begin by updating the APT packaging index, so we have an updated list of sources to download applications from:
 ```
 sudo apt update
 ```

 Before going further, we will need to install an unzip tool and some additional libraries recommended by Mathworks.
 ```
-sudo apt install unzip libx11-dev xorg-dev
+sudo apt install unzip libx11-dev xorg-dev xvfb
 ```

 Download the Matlab Package Manager (MPM) from Mathworks and make it executable: